Failed to load 160×600

 Who Should Buy This and When

-If you play games on PS5 or Xbox Series X/S and have any interest in open-world action games, GTA 6 is worth watching closely.
+If you play games on PS5 or Xbox Series X/S and have any interest in open-world action games, the Grand Theft Auto VI game is worth watching closely.
 It is the kind of release that redefines a genre and resets expectations for what open-world games can be.
 Rockstar built GTA V with a budget roughly a fifth of what they have reportedly invested here, and the result was a game that sustained an active player base for more than a decade.

 Whether you should preorder is a different question.
 The Standard Edition at $79.99 is a solid choice if you know you want to play on day one and are fine without the Ultimate Edition's exclusive businesses and vehicles.
 The Ultimate Edition at $99.99 offers more content, but locking five in-game businesses behind it is a choice that some players will find frustrating, particularly given that those locations include cosmetic services like haircuts and tattoos for Lucia.